 Former Alabama Supreme Court Justice Drayton Nabers, Jr. and Deborah Daniels co-founded the Offender Alumni Association (OAA) in 2014 with their first support group in Birmingham, AL. This group included 5 former offenders.

-After two years, OAA became an official 501(c)3 non-profit, and launched support forums in two major Alabama prisons, in addition to implementing its community revitalization initiative.
+In just two years, OAA became an official 501(c)3 nonprofit, launched support forums in two major Alabama prisons, and implemented its community revitalization initiative.

-OAA then added a family support group and hosted a Youth Career Readiness Initiative with 14 at risk youth in the summer.
+OAA then added family support forums and hosted a Youth Career Readiness Initiative with 14 at-risk youth in the summer.

-In 2018, OAA launched two additional outside support forums (one in Birmingham West End and one in Atlanta Metro area), and started an inside forum for women at the Birmingham Community Base Facility.
+In 2018, OAA launched two additional outside support forums, one in Birmingham West End and one in the Atlanta Metro area, and started an inside forum for women at the Birmingham Community Base Facility.